Blahkaey/Bazzite-Kodi-SteamOS/README.md

 - Add the Favorites menu to any button in the skin for easy access

 **From Gaming Mode (Steam):**
-- The main navigation menu containts the kodi launch button
+- The main navigation menu contains the kodi launch button

 **From Command Line:**